 Appeals to the board must be filed 30 days from the final decision of the municipal board.

-The appellant must notify the municipal board when filing the appeal, and the government must be made a party to the proceeding.
+The appellant must notify the municipal board when filing the appeal.
+Additionally, the government must be made a party to the proceeding.
 Once this notice is received, the municipal board has 30 days to submit a certified record of its proceedings on the subject matter of the appeal.

 The board must hold a hearing within 90 days of receipt of the notice of appeal.
 At least 20 days prior to the date of the hearing, the board must serve notice in writing of the time, place, and cause of any hearing upon all parties; however, the board’s deliberative processes shall be exempt from public meeting and notice provisions of RSA 91-A.